venasolutions/bosk/docs/guide.md

 ##### Creation

-At any point in the code, a call to `bosk.readContext()` will establish a read context on the calling thread;
+At any point in the code, a call to `bosk.readContext()` will establish a read context on the calling thread.
-if there is already an active read context on the calling thread, the call to `readContext` has no effect.
+If there is already an active read context on the calling thread, the call to `readContext` has no effect.

 ##### Propagation